 According to the Centers for Disease Control and Prevention (CDC), more people in the United States are addicted to nicotine than any other drug.

-Common symptoms of nicotine withdrawals include:
+Common symptoms of nicotine withdrawal include:

 - Cravings for tobacco products

-- Being anxious, angry, and irritable
+- Feeling anxious, angry, and/or irritable

 - Having difficulty thinking or maintaining focus